paulio11/P5-Pokebox/README.md

 The _TrainerProfilePage_ component is responsible for rendering a trainer's profile page, including their avatar, personal information, favorite Pokemon, trainer diary, and Pokemon collection.

 - The function `getFavData()` calls the function `FetchPokemonData` with the profile's favourite Pokémon as an arguement.
 This data is then passed to the `Pokemon` component as props along with the variable `trainerPage` which the component uses to style the output.
-- The `handleClick()` function is triggered when the bar representing the user's Pokémon collection is clicked.
-Once clicked it also calls the function `FetchPokemonData` but with the profile's Pokémon (collection) array as the argument.
+- The `loadCollection()` function is triggered when the bar representing the user's Pokémon collection is clicked.
+Once clicked sets the variables necessary for the infinte scroll component and then calls the function `fetchMoreData` using the profile's Pokémon (collection) array as the argument.
 - If the user viewing the profile is the profile's `owner` an edit button appears to allow editing of the `about` text and `avatar`.
   - Editing the avatar uses the [AvatarModal](https://github.com/paulio11/P5-Pokebox/blob/main/src/pages/trainers/AvatarModal.js) component.
   - Editing the about text uses the [AboutEditForm](https://github.com/paulio11/P5-Pokebox/blob/main/src/pages/trainers/AboutEditForm.js) component.
 When called it is rendered in place of the about text.